Markov chain: Irreducibility

 Since periodicity is a class property, if a Markov chain is irreducible, then all its states have the same period.
 In particular, if one state is aperiodic, then the whole Markov chain is aperiodic.

 If a finite Markov chain is irreducible, then all states are positive recurrent, and it has a unique stationary distribution given by $\pi_i = 1/E[T_i]$.

 Ergodicity

 A state i is said to be ergodic if it is aperiodic and positive recurrent.
 In other words, a state i is ergodic if it is recurrent, has a period of 1, and has finite mean recurrence time.

 If all states in an irreducible Markov chain are ergodic, then the chain is said to be ergodic.
 Equivalently, there exists some integer $k$ such that all entries of $M^k$ are positive.

 It can be shown that a finite state irreducible Markov chain is ergodic if it has an aperiodic state.
-More generally, a Markov chain is ergodic if there is a number N such that any state can be reached from any other state in any number of steps less or equal to a number N. In case of a fully connected transition matrix, where all transitions have a non-zero probability, this condition is fulfilled with N = 1.

 A Markov chain with more than one state and just one out-going transition per state is either not irreducible or not aperiodic, hence cannot be ergodic.